Astros vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in 10 of their past 10 games and have won five of those contests.
+- In 10 games as the favorite over the last 10 matchups, the Astros have a record of 5-5.

-- In their last 10 games with a total, the Astros and their opponents have combined to hit the over seven times.
+- In their last 10 games with a total, the Astros and their opponents are 7-3-0 when it comes to hitting the over.

 - The Astros have not played a game with a spread over their last 10 outings.
-Houston and its opponent have topped the over/under for three straight games, with the average total set by oddsmakers during that stretch being 8.3.
+Houston games have finished above the total four times in a row, and the average total during this stretch was 8.4 runs.

 Astros Betting Records & Stats

-- Based on this game's moneyline, the Astros have an implied win probability of 60%.
+- The implied moneyline probablility for this matchup gives the Astros a 53.5% chance to win.

-- In the 126 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 63 times (63-61-2).
+- Houston has played in 127 games with an over/under set, and have combined with its opponents to go over the total 64 times (64-61-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!